 Card "urgency" indicated through color-coding.
 Cards are color-coded on a spectrum from green to black based on their test history to indicate how urgently they are in need of review.
 You always have detailed information about the state of your flashcard deck at your fingertips.

 Supports 4-sided cards.
-The app supports flashcards with up to four sides.
-When studying Kanji, you can separately uncover the Kanji character, the kun'yomi reading, the on'yomi reading, and the English keyword.
+The app supports flashcards with up to four sides, If, for example, you are studying Japanese Kanji, you can separately uncover the Kanji character, the Japanese reading, the Chinese reading, and the English keyword.

-Supports importing your own flashcards.
-The app supports importing your own flashcard decks in *.csv and *.xlsx format.
-Using this functionality requires an in-app purchase.
+Import your own flashcards.
+The app supports importing your own flashcard decks in *.csv and *.xlsx format (with a *.zip container used for multimedia decks).
+Using the import functionality requires an in-app purchase.

 Export flashcard decks to files.
 Save your flashcard decks to external files that store cards contents, proficiency state, learn history and deck settings.
 Make backup copies to protect your flashcard data, transfer your decks to other devices or share them with other users.